 First Thursday of each month:

-Airpark open during First Thursdays: April - September
+Airpark open late during First Thursdays: April - September

 Museum Closed Thanksgiving Day and Christmas Day